 This steak dinner would be perfect for date night!
 Or, check out one of these 50+ dinners for date night!

-If you loved this red wine sauce for steak I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
+If you loved this pan seared steak with red wine sauce I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on Instagram, TikTok, Pinterest and Facebook.